tfernd/sd-fused/README.md

 Yes.
 You read it correctly.
 512x512 image generation with less than 3 Gb generation without CPU/GPU swapping.

-Generation on a Quadro T2000 takes about 30s.
+Generation on a Quadro T2000 takes about 30s (16 steps).

 ## How and why?